Pinterest Hidden Image

 Can I freeze chai bread?

-Place the slices into a sealed container separated by sheets of parchment paper, or place them in a freezer bag.
+Absolutely!
+You can freeze this loaf cake for 1-2 months.
+First, cut the cake into individual slices and place them in a sealed container separated by sheets of parchment paper, or store them in a freezer bag.

 How to tell when Masala chai bread is baked?

-Check the bread is done by inserting a toothpick or skewer into the center, it should come out clean without a lot of crumbs on it.
+If you're unsure whether the loaf is done, check it with a toothpick test!
+Insert a toothpick or skewer into the center, it should come out clean with a few crumbs on it but no wet batter.

-a slice of chai bread with a bite taken out of it on a white ceramic plate.Pin
+a slice of iced chai bread on a ceramic plate with a bite taken from it.Pin

 🍞 More Vegan Quick Bread